 'No one ever talks about the diseconomies of scale'.

 The current Fleet Street premises of the Hoare Bank was established in 1690.

 Here, for eleven generations the bank was managed by family members until in 2009 a former Credit-Suisse senior banker joined as CEO.

 The greats of history have banked here: not just the Twinings, but Lord Byron, Jane Austin, Samuel Pepys, Disraeli, and even Catharine of Braganza – she who popularised tea.

 Still fronted by the 'Golden Bottle' the building has the oldest British purpose-built banking hall.

 The distinctive 'Golden Bottle' insignia dates from pre-street-numbering times, when symbols identified premises.

 Not only has the family bank formed an important part of the fabric of London since 1690, but the Hoare family name is also associated forever with two quintessentially English properties, now both managed by the National Trust.

 Although now recognised for its historic importance, this was not earlier the case.
 Richard Colt Hoare was an early archaeologist when the profession was at its birth.
-He recognised the significance of its provenance and spent a great deal of effort in the restoration.
+He recognised the significance of the provenance of Glastonbury Tor and spent a great deal of effort in the restoration.

 The other property is of almost equal significance to the historical landscape of England.